Friday, 12 May 2023

 In Josephine Tey’s To Love and Be Wise, the working-class Sergeant Williams urges Inspector Grant to try some home-made pickles.
 Grant declines, explaining “I have a palate” – which he doesn’t want to spoil.
 (The rest of the cast fawn on Grant, saying that he doesn’t look like a policeman, but more like a “Service type” or army man.)

 Darling, You Shouldn’t Have Gone to So Much Trouble! is an ironic 80s cookbook by novelist Alice Thomas Ellis.
 It tells you how to fake posh food quickly, using cheap, easy ingredients.
 There is a lot of liquidising.
 The Cinderella ingredients in your store-cupboard are combined with scrambled eggs and topped with browned grated cheese if your husband brings a colleague home to dinner – no takeaways.
 The author turns frozen pastry, frozen French beans, eggs and cheese into a flan.
 Condensed milk baked in its tin in the oven for hours allegedly turns into sticky toffee pudding.
-We used to discuss it, but never dared try it.
+We used to discuss this phenomenon, but never dared try the process.
 Perhaps it was “ein joke”, like the instructions for cooking bacon on an upturned iron.

 In one of his mysteries, Verdict of Twelve, Raymond Postgate uses cakes decorated with pink icing and shreds of coconut to indicate the low grade of the teashop where we meet one of the characters.
 I once took a fellow student for a cup of tea at a favourite café down an alley in Norwich.
 I ate a cake exactly as Postgate described, and my friend was shocked to the core and even talked about it afterwards.
 And she probably thought I was well brought-up.
-Many of my fellow students were shocked that I even went to cafés at all.
+Many of my fellow students were appalled that I even went to cafés at all.
 Postgate went on to found the Good Food Guide.
 His fictional Dr Holmes drinks wine that “had that revolting taste of sugar, ink, and red pepper that only bad port can achieve”.

 An Amazon reader called the book “dated”, citing the way the 12 jurors are described in terms of class.
 Only the academic is a real “gentleman”.
 And this is how they describe each other – the salesman is accused of “aping gentility”.
 None of the jurors bases their verdict on the evidence, but point out that the accused didn’t belong in a big house, having once served in a tobacconist’s shop.
-"Taking someone out of their class" is disparaged – which brings us back to poor Leonard.
+"Taking someone out of their class" is disparaged – which brings us back to poor Leonard. ("We tried knowing another class – impossible," say the girls.

 More here, and links to the rest.